cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-15-data-elated-roles-in-the-era-of-ai.md

 From artifacts to outcomes.
 A model you can’t operate is just a well-formatted opinion.

-# Which Model Is Best Matters Less
+# Which Model Is The Best Now Matters The Less

 Model training is no longer the bottleneck.
 Better defaults, [AutoML](https://www.automl.org/automl/), [awesome ML Python libraries](https://github.com/lukasmasuch/best-of-ml-python), and cheaper compute make "getting a model working" the easy part.